 “The lore of how downsizing started years ago when vending machines in the U.S. sold nickel candy bars,” says the American consumer advocate, consumer protection lawyer and founder of Consumerworld.org.
 “The price of chocolate and other ingredients apparently went up, and vending machine operators didn’t know what to do.
 Their machines only took nickels.
 Manufacturers accommodated these sellers by putting a little less candy in each package, so it could still be sold for only a nickel.”

-It’s a tough time to be a food and drink manufacturer, with prices being driven down, profit margins razor-thin and people spending a smaller proportion of income on food.
-You need to do more for less and that means re-evaluating the way your business works and utilizing food and drink data insights to take advantage of new opportunities.
+It’s a tough time to be a food and beverage manufacturer, with prices being driven down, profit margins razor-thin and people spending a smaller proportion of income on food.
+You need to do more for less and that means re-evaluating the way your business works and utilizing food and beverage data analytics to take advantage of new opportunities.

-So, what are some of the biggest food and drink challenges for large businesses today and how can you meet them?
+So, what are some of the biggest food and beverage challenges for manufacturers today and how can you meet them?

 Understanding and handling changing customer tastes